-If you suspect that a mouse has made your car his new home, the best way to get it out is – quickly.
-Keep reading to find out tips that will help you track down unwanted rodents as passengers and keep them out for good – and learn how your car insurance can help if something goes wrong.
+If you suspect that a mouse has made your car their new home, the best course of action is to get it out – quickly.
+Keep reading to find out tips that will help you track down any unwanted rodents as passengers and keep them out for good – and learn how your car insurance can help if something goes wrong.

 How do I know if a mouse lives in my car?

 There are several ways you can see if a mouse is alive in your vehicle:

 - Car problem: Unfortunately, some drivers only discover a gnawing problem after their car does not start or does not work properly.
 This is often caused by mice chewing through wires in the engine compartment.
 A mouse or rat will gnaw on wires as a way to sharpen its teeth.
 And there is some evidence that mice find that newer soy-based wire insulation materials are also quite delicious.
 With so many complex electrical systems in modern cars, chewing up is almost a guaranteed problem.

 - Damaged upholstery: If a mouse has decided to make a new home in your car, it will start by looking for materials to build a nest.
 Lucky for that mouse … lots of things in your car can work perfectly.
 If you find holes in your seats, missing pieces of insulation or chewed up foam, you may have a mouse problem.